BattleKing28/flutter/README.md

 Flutter is fast.
 It's powered by the same hardware-accelerated 2D graphics library that underpins Chrome and Android: [Skia].
 We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.
+Thanks to it's amazing features like hot reload and hot restart it becomes so easy to add and view changes into your app.
 Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.